Nimaari/VehiclesRepairConsumableAddon/README.md

 ``sendMessageOnNotEnoughMoney: true`` Should the plugin inform you if you don't have enough money?
 ``sendMessageOnSuccessfulRepair: true`` Should the plugin inform you if the repair was successful?
 ``sendMessageOnFullHealthVehicle: true`` Should the plugin inform you if the vehicle has full health already?
-``sendMessageOnInvalidVehicle: true`` Should the plugin inform you that you are not in a vehicle or is the vehicle valid?
+``sendMessageOnInvalidVehicle: true`` Should the plugin inform you that you are not in a vehicle or if the vehicle is invalid?

 ```
 notEnoughMoneyMessage: '&8[&eVehiclesRepairConsumableAddon&8] &cYou do not have enough